larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Race Change
 >The caster specifies a target to reshape its spirit of a race chosen by the caster.
 If the ritual succeeds the target is changed to the targeted race and gains the racial traits of the selected race, whilst losing those of the original.
 (Plot effects such as Awakened neck collars are preserved) A target may not be affected by a Race Change against its will.
 #### Purify/Corrupt The Land
 >The caster reaches out and taps into the primordial energy of the surrounding environment to either purify it of dark taint or call upon the fiends to spread their necrotic tendrils into the land.
-The size of surrounding land affected is 10x the caster’s ritual magic level.
+The size of surrounding land affected is 10x the caster's ritual magic level.

 ### Rank IV